fuhsjr00/bug.n/doc/Default_configuration.md

 windows is detected and acted upon).

 `Config_borderWidth=0`
-> If > 0, the window border width is set to the given integer value.
+> If > 0, the window border width is set to the given integer value (supported Windows versions: _not_ 10).

 `Config_borderPadding=-1`
-> If >= 0, the window border padding is set to the given integer value (only for Windows >= Vista).
+> If >= 0, the window border padding is set to the given integer value (supported Windows versions: only Vista).

 `Config_showTaskBar=0`
 > If false (`=0`), the task bar is hidden.
 It can be made visible or hidden by